emanuelefaja/guide2life/health/losing-weight.md

 Moreover, severe calorie restriction can lead to the loss of lean muscle mass, which further slows down metabolism and makes it easier to regain weight once you return to your normal eating habits. [^cava]

 >[!CAUTION] ⛔️  The Universality of Human Biology
-> Humans share the vast majority  (99.9%) of their DNA. [citation?]This means that, despite the trend of personalized diets, our bodies react in remarkably consistent ways to similar dietary approaches (Ioannidis, 2013).
-For example, if we were to hypothetically give any person a pill that stops their body from producing insulin, they would experience rapid weight loss, regardless of their individual characteristics (Frandsen & Svensson, 2021).
+> Humans share the vast majority  (99.9%) of their DNA. [citation?]This means that, despite the trend of personalized diets, our bodies react in remarkably consistent ways to similar dietary approaches. [^loannidis] For example, if we were to hypothetically give any person a pill that stops their body from producing insulin, they would experience rapid weight loss, regardless of their individual characteristics (Frandsen & Svensson, 2021).
 >
 > While individual preferences and sustainability should be considered when choosing a fat loss approach, it is equally important to focus on strategies that work with the fundamental biological mechanisms we all share.
 Understanding and leveraging these universal principles we can ensure we're on the right track.
 >